agastyasingh/FA-API-Integration/README.md

 ## Building the project

+**(Recommended)**

+  - Manually change API link in the code (Application.java) to extract data from desired API.
+  - Use Compressed Zip/Jar file with name 'apiservice-0.0.1-SNAPSHOT-lambda-package' to test the service.
+  - Go to AWS Lambda , choose runtime as Java-21 and upload the zip file to Code section.
+  -  Update runtime settings, enter handler as 'com.niine.serverless.apiservice.StreamLambdaHandler::handleRequest'
+  -  Increase timeout settings to allow for service to extract data successfully.

 You can use the SAM CLI to quickly build the project
 ```bash
 $ mvn archetype:generate -DartifactId=apiservice -DarchetypeGroupId=com.amazonaws.serverless.archetypes -DarchetypeArtifactId=aws-serverless-jersey-archetype -DarchetypeVersion=2.0.3 -DgroupId=com.niine.serverless -Dversion=0.0.1-SNAPSHOT -Dinteractive=false